 - Write clearly and effectively for technical and non-technical audiences.

-Graduate students from the English Department provide one-on-one consultations to UD graduate students for graduate writing projects, such as theses, dissertations, articles or assignment.
+Graduate students from the English Department provide one-to-one consultations to UD graduate students for any graduate writing project such as theses, dissertations, articles, or assignment in one-to-one and small group tutorials.
 They provide assistance for all stages of the writing process, from brainstorming to revision.
-To make an appointment, view our Online Scheduler.
+To make an appointment, view our Online Scheduler

 As you progress through your academic career and begin working on your dissertation, the writing center also facilitates Dissertate Write Now and Dissertation Retreats.
-The student-run writing group, Writing Hens. also provides peer support for writing through goal check-ups and write-on-sites.
-Interested members can join their slack channel or email firstname.lastname@example.org.
+The student-run writing group, Writing Hens can also provide peer support for writing through goal check-ups and write-on-sites.
+Interested members please join our slack channel or email email@example.com.